S-VCM Controller

 By placing an order, you agree that the transfer of goods title occurs when the product is shipped, so the sale occurs in Canada and no sales tax is charged to US customers.
 For Canadian customers HST or GST and PST/QST will apply as required by the Canadian Revenue Agency.

 Committed to same or next business day processing.
 Default shipping to US is by USPS/Canada Post or Purolator (the commercial arm of Canada Post).
 Please leave a note if you need consumer tracking.
-Please note that shipping is not priced into the product and not refundable in any case.
+Please note that shipping for merchandise delivery or return is not priced into the product, therefore, is bound to the buyer and not refundable in any case.

 Disclaimer: Making the S-VCM Controller available does not mean to ask or decide for you to disable VCM.
 You are responsible for your decision and the consequence of using this or any VCM disabling tool.